 It Has My Highest Possible Recommendation

 And you’ll learn lessons!
-Chris now knows to ALWAYS follow the strange man under any bridge he points you towards, and to stay in his underwater castle as you’re not too old to “believe” in his “magic!”
+For example, I now know to ALWAYS follow the strange man under any bridge he points you towards, and to stay in his underwater castle as you’re not too old to believe in his “magic!”

 I urge everyone to watch this film IMMEDIATELY.